-Vera is a historically rich village around 90 meter (295 feet) away from the city of Almeria.
+Vera is a historically rich village around 90 km (56 Miles) away from the city of Almeria.
 It is a very popular destination due to its weather, beaches and historical sites.
 Vera was once known as Baria and was situated near the sea near Villaricos.
 The old site was destroyed during an earthquake and was reconstructed.
 The popular village offers its visitors a mix of historical, cultural and beachside leisure.
 El Playazo, Playa Quitapellejos, Playa Puerto Rey and Las Marinas Playa are conventional beaches surrounding Vera.
 A section of El Playazo is a designated popular spot for naturists and is also well known for it across the world.

 Why should people stay in Vera during the winter?